gplepage/corrfitter/doc/html/_sources/corrfitter.txt

 An alternative implementation for the data correction is to add ``G(t,p,N)-G(t,p,max(N,Nmax))`` to the data.
 This implementation is selected when parameter ``ratio`` in |CorrFitter| is set to ``False``.
-Results are similar to the other implementation, though perhaps a little less robust.
+Results are similar to the other implementation.

 Background information on the some of the fitting strategies used by
 |corrfitter| can be found by doing web searches for "hep-lat/0110175" and